MetOffice/monio/README.md

 monio::Monio::get().writeState(localFieldSet, fieldMetadataVec, filePath, isLFRicNaming);
 ```

 Where `localFieldSet` is the `atlas::FieldSet` containing the data to be written to file, `fieldMetadataVec` is the `std::vector<consts::FieldMetadata>`, `filePath` is a `std::string` defining a valid path to the intended output file, and optionally, `isLFRicNaming` is a `bool` defining whether or not the variables should use LFRic or JEDI names.
-If this parameter is not defined, the variables will take the corresponding `FieldMetadata.lfricReadName`.
-This is the only difference this function has with `Monio::writeIncrements` (above).
+If this parameter is not defined, the variables will take the corresponding `FieldMetadata.lfricReadName` by default.
+The LFRic name is the only difference this function has with `Monio::writeIncrements` (above).

 ### Writing A FieldSet